troycomi/intermediate-vim/1_files_windows/README.md

 :vs                 vertical split
 C-wv                vertical split
 C-wo                close all other windows
+C-ww                toggle between windows
+C-wl                move to the window on the right C-wh                move to the window on the left
 ```
 Splits can be moved and resized as well.
 Without any other arguments,
 the split contains the same active buffer, but you can also specify a filename